 The NASFAA National Conference offers a variety of formats for maximizing its educational value.

-The 2014 event will feature education offerings in the following formats (subject to change).
+The 2016 event will feature education offerings in the following formats:

-Peer-to-Peer Sessions – A more interactive session, with a lot of audience participation.
-The Presenter/Moderator sets objectives and goals for the audience, discusses the topic for no more than 25 minutes, and then uses the remaining time to guide and facilitate a discussion with the audience.
+Peer-to-Peer Sessions – More interactive sessions, with a lot of audience participation.
+The presenter/moderator sets objectives and goals for the audience, discusses the topic for no more than 15-20 minutes, and then uses the remaining time to guide and facilitate a discussion with the audience.

-Half Day Workshops – These workshops run concurrently with interest and peer-to-peer session, and are longer to allow for more in-depth coverage of a topic and interaction between attendees.
+Half-Day Workshops – These workshops run concurrently with interest and peer-to-peer sessions.
+They are longer that other sessions to allow for more in-depth coverage of a topic and interaction between attendees.